-We are school-age care professionals who understand and appreciate elementary childhood as a dynamic period of growth and development.
+We are afterschool professionals who understand and appreciate childhood as a dynamic period of holistic growth and development.
 We champion the interaction of school-age children with their peers and adults alike in a safe environment.
-We recognize, value, and promote the unique opportunities children encounter in school-age care.
+We recognize, value, and promote the unique opportunities children encounter in during their out-of-school time.